gradle/gradle/design-docs/managed-component-model.md

 - Change `BinarySpec` implementations so that they are node backed.
 - Apply the above capabilities to the `binaries` top level container.

+## Run only those rules that define cross-cutting configuration

+- Don't need to discover the elements of a top-level container in order to apply cross-cutting rules.
+However, the approach so far forces all elements to be discovered.

 ## Backlog

 - Apply to `ComponentSpec`, `Task`, etc.
+- Apply cross-cutting defaults, finalization, validation.
-- Conveniences to apply rules to any thing of a given type.
+- Allow rules to be applied to any thing of a given type, relative to any model element.

 # Feature 8: Plugin author attaches source sets to managed type